-In fiscal 2021, Yokohama's tax revenue dropped by only 0.6% from the previous fiscal year to ¥839 billion.
-The city expects its tax revenue to increase in fiscal 2022 due to the recovery in individual income tax and corporate tax from the effects of the pandemic.
-In fiscal 2023, an ongoing increase in individual income tax will continue to drive the growth in overall tax revenue as pent-up demand supports the economic recovery.
+In fiscal 2022, Yokohama's tax revenue increased by 3.4% from the previous fiscal year to ¥867 billion.
+The city expects its tax revenue to increase further over the subsequent two fiscal years due to the recovery in individual income tax and corporate tax from the effects of the pandemic.
+In fiscal 2024, the increase in individual income tax and property tax will continue to drive the growth in overall tax revenue as pent-up demand supports the economic recovery.